Children's groups

 Price: €1.30

-A guided tour of the Naturalium to get a glimpse of the Museum's collections and discover nature from every angle.
+A guided tour of the Naturalium to get a glimpse of the Museum's collections and discover nature in all its forms.
 What is a living being?
 Are we superior to other species?
-What is biodiversity and what are the threats to it?
-And above all, where do humans fit into all this?
+What is biodiversity and what threats does it face?
+And above all, what is the place of humans in all this?

 Location: Naturalium

-Group size: Up to 15 pupils - allow 2 h for a whole class
+Group size: Up to 15 students—allow 2 hours for an entire class

 Price: €2.40